Let bygones be bygones

 Let past offenses and problems stay in the past; don't let them taint the present.

-Idioms and Phrases with let bygones be bygones
+Other Idioms and Phrases with Let bygones be bygones

 What's done is done; don't worry about the past, especially past errors or grievances.
 For example, Bill and Tom shook hands and agreed to let bygones be bygones.
 [First half of 1600s]